 - For more information about doctoral studies at Vilnius university, please, visit University's website

 An electronic and a printed and signed version of the research proposal must be submitted.
 The research proposal should be 8,000–10,000 characters long, including spaces and excluding the bibliography.
 The Application Committee will not consider proposals that exceed these limitations.
-Proposals not in Lithuanian will only be accepted on an exceptional basis.
-The Applications Committee decides whether to accept such proposals.
 Requirements for the printed proposal are the following: 1.5 spacing, font size 12, top and bottom margins 2 cm, left margin 2.5 cm, right margin 1 cm.